Drex0/Drex0.github.io/README.md

 # Personal Portfolio

-Created to show projects, graphics, or anything else I decide to show on my portfolio.
+Created to show projects, graphics, or anything else I may be working on in my portfolio.